6 Fishing Charters

 Melbourne Fishing Seasons

 Melbourne is in the grips of summer and hotels are booking up fast.
-Look for a good Snapper bite on Port Philip Bay.
+Get ready to catch Snapper in Port Philip Bay.
 They are biting well, enjoying the warm water.
 Look for Yellowtail Kingfish, which starts to appear.

 Kingfish fishing heats up this month in Melbourne, with some large specimens around for the catching.
 Some big Snapper remain in the Bay, with Garfish, Flathead, and King George Whiting all curious to take your bait.

-Fish for the remaining Snapper in the Bay and find Australian Salmon start to come into the Melbourne fishing mix.
-Enjoy cooler temperatures as the weather transitions to Autumn.
+Fish for the remaining Snapper in the Bay and find Australian Salmon as they start to come into the Melbourne fishing mix.
+Enjoy cooler temperatures as the weather transitions to autumn.

-April sees Snapper mania fade as the big Red mostly starts to head out into the open ocean.
+April sees Snapper mania fade as the Big Reds mostly start to head out into the open ocean.
 A lot of local sportfishing boats will travel west for the winter, ready to tackle Bluefin Tuna from Portland and Port Fairy.